 A breakup doesn’t come alone, it targets you in phases.
 Especially when you were serious about your ex, each phase brings torment on you with its share of guilt, grief, blame-game, and mourning.
 The feeling of being consumed in a relationship doesn’t let you accept the heartbreak that easily.
 The science behind breakups also reveals that humans cannot handle rejections that easily, especially in romance.
 The breakup healing process is slow, painful and relentless.

-7 Stages of breakup – Channel your emotional responses
+7 Stages of a breakup and how to channel your emotional responses

 1.Shock over a breakup – How can he/she break up with me?